William Broad

 William J. Broad (born March 7, 1951) is an American science journalist, author and a Senior Writer at The New York Times.

-Education
+Early life and education

-Broad earned a master's degree from the University of Wisconsin in 1977.
+Broad was born on March 7, 1951.
+He earned a master's degree from the University of Wisconsin in 1977.

 Career

 Broad is the author or co-author of eight books, including Germs: Biological Weapons and America's Secret War (Simon & Schuster, 2001) which was a number-one New York Times Best Seller.
 His other titles include Betrayers of the Truth: Fraud and Deceit in the Halls of Science (co-written with Nicholas Wade, Simon & Schuster, 1982), Teller's War: The Top-Secret Story Behind the Star Wars Deception (Simon & Schuster, 1992), The Universe Below: Discovering the Secrets of the Deep Sea (Simon & Schuster, 1997), and The Science of Yoga: The Risks and the Rewards (Simon & Schuster, 2012).
 His books have been translated into more than a dozen languages.
 His work focuses on the social repercussions of science.

 In 2009, he received criticism for an article on the sustainability of the blue grenadier fish from representatives of the New Zealand fishing industry.